dqops/dqo/docs/checks/column/strings/string-match-regex-percent.md

 ## **string match regex percent**

 **Check description**
-Verifies that the percentage of strings matching the custom regex in a column does not exceed the minimum accepted percentage.
+Verifies that the percentage of strings matching the custom regex in a column does not fall below the minimum accepted percentage.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|